Statistically consistent and computationally efficient inference of ancestral DNA sequences in the TKF91 model under dense taxon sampling: Key ideas in the construction of the root estimator

-Let $\E_{M}[|\mathcal{I}_{t}|]$ be the expected length of the TKF91 edge process at time $t$ starting from a sequence of length $M$, and $p^{\sigma}_{\vec{x}}(t)$ be the probability of observing the nucleotide $\sigma \in \{A,T,C,G\}$ as the \textit{first nucleotide} of a sequence at time $t$, under the TKF91 edge process with initial state $\vec{x}$. \begin{lemma}[Key lemma: a constructive proof of initial-state identifiability] For any $t^* \geq 0$, the following mappings are one-to-one and have explicit expressions for their inverses: \begin{itemize} \item[(i)] the mapping $\Phi_{t^*}^{(1)}:\,\ZZ_+\to \RR_+$ defined by
+Building on Lemma \ref{L:theta_v}, our second lemma regarding the edge process gives a constructive proof of initial-state identifiability.
+Recall that we set $t_j = j$. \begin{lemma}[Constructive proof of initial-state identifiability] For any $h^* \geq 0$, the following mappings are one-to-one and have explicit expressions for their inverses: \begin{itemize} \item[(i)] the mapping $\Phi_{h^*}^{(1)}:\,\ZZ_+\to \RR_+$ defined by

-\item[(ii)] the mappings $\Phi^{(2)}_{t^*+t_1,\cdots,t^*+t_{M}}:\,\{A,T,C,G\}^M\to [0,1]^{4M}$ defined by
+\item[(ii)] the mappings $\Phi^{(2)}_{h^*+t_1,\cdots,h^*+t_{M}}:\,\{A,T,C,G\}^M\to [0,1]^{4M}$ defined by

-for any $\vec{x}$ with $|\vec{x}| = M \geq 1$ and any $0\leq t_1<t_2<\cdots<t_{M}<\infty$. \end{itemize} \end{lemma} \begin{proof} (i) The sequence length of the TKF91 edge process is a well-studied stochastic process known as a continuous-time linear birth-death-immigration process $(|\mathcal{I}_{t}|)_{t\geq 0}$.
+for any $\vec{x}$ with $|\vec{x}| = M \geq 1$. \end{itemize} \end{lemma} \begin{proof} (i) The sequence length of the TKF91 edge process is a well-studied stochastic process known as a continuous-time linear birth-death-immigration process $(|\mathcal{I}_{t}|)_{t\geq 0}$.
 (We give more details on this process in Section~\ref{sec:tkf-basic}.)
 The expected sequence length, in particular, is known to satisfy the following differential equation

 with initial condition $\E_{M}[|\mathcal{I}_0|] = M$, whose solution is given by

 where $\beta_t = e^{-(\mu-\lambda)t}$ and $\gamma =\frac{\lambda}{\mu}$.
 Solving~\eqref{Elength2} for $M$, we see that $\Phi_t^{(1)}$ is injective with inverse